whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 ## Data Handling

-We’ll next read in data from another file to illustrate a few more features of data frames and how to work with them in R. In this case the file does contain a header row and the default arguments for read.csv are appropriate for this file so we only need provide the filename:
+We'll next read in data from another file to illustrate a few more features of data frames and how to work with them in R. In this case the file does contain a header row and the default arguments for read.csv are appropriate for this file so we only need provide the filename: